Azure Active Directory Pass-through Authentication: Frequently asked questions

 The Authentication Agents make HTTPS requests over port 443 for all feature operations.

-The Authentication Agents make HTTP requests over port 80 to download the SSL certificate revocation lists (CRLs).
+The Authentication Agents make HTTP requests over port 80 to download the TLS/SSL certificate revocation lists (CRLs).

 Recent updates reduced the number of ports that the feature requires.
 If you have older versions of Azure AD Connect or the Authentication Agent, keep these ports open as well: 5671, 8080, 9090, 9091, 9350, 9352, and 10100-10120.